Trump on preventing mass shootings: 'we're going to get it done'

 The president has also signaled a willingness to raise the minimum age for purchasing certain firearms in the wake of last week’s school shooting in Parkland.

-A White House source told Fox News Wednesday that Trump is open to a number of measures to address mass shootings, including the rise in minimum age – a proposal that could face massive resistance from gun rights groups like the National Rifle Association.
+A White House source told Fox News Wednesday that Trump is open to a number of measures to address mass shootings, including a rise in the minimum age for buying firearms.

 Under current federal law, licensed firearm dealers cannot sell handguns to people under 21 and cannot sell long guns to people under 18, according to the Giffords Law Center, which tracks gun laws and advocates for more restrictions.
 Some states already impose laws with tighter minimum age requirements.